bmuellerhstat/pr-practice/README.md

 ## Mr. Mueller's Ideal Afternoon

-The best way to relax after a long day is to eat ice cream and watch a movie.
+The best way to relax after a long day is to take a shower

-The best ice cream is mint chocolate chip.
+a cold shower

+It will make me feel very relax after it

+TAKING A COLD SHOWER IS GOOD!!!!!!!